mahdirizkou/alx-airbnb-database/database-adv-script/README.md

 ### 3. FULL OUTER JOIN: Users and Bookings
 Retrieves all users and all bookings, including users with no bookings and bookings without a linked user (using UNION to simulate FULL OUTER JOIN).

+## 🧠 SQL Subqueries – Advanced Queries

+This file contains SQL queries demonstrating both **non-correlated** and **correlated subqueries** using the schema from the **ALX Airbnb Database** project.

+---

+## 🔹 1.
+Non-Correlated Subquery

+### 🎯 Objective:
+Find all properties where the **average rating is greater than 4.0**.

+### 🧾 Description:
+This query uses a non-correlated subquery that computes the average rating for each property and selects only those with an average above 4.0.